 A nonprofit news organization covering the U.S. criminal justice system

-The Marshall Project is answering questions from the community about Cuyahoga County’s criminal courts, and sharing what we have gathered from the public docket of felony cases.
+The Marshall Project is answering questions from the community about Cuyahoga County’s criminal courts, and sharing what we have gathered from the public docket of felony cases and through our reporting.

 We do not include the personal information of people who faced charges.
 To look up a specific case, use the clerk of the court’s website.
 Check out our download page to get some of the raw data we used to answer the questions below.